richmr/QuantitativeRiskSim/README.md

 http://www.howtomeasureanything.com/cybersecurity/

-See the "HomeComputerLossSim.py" example file for usage.
+See the "HomeComputerLossSim.py" example file for usage of my original code.

+See "HomeComputerLossSim2.py" and "decomposedRiskTest.py" for my improved risk definition classes.

 This is intended to run from a full Anaconda Python-based Data Science Platform